Below, we explain what biomass, biofuel, bioenergy, and biogas are.

 energy.gov explains both of these conversion process steps in greater detail

-Conversion of biomass to biofuel can be achieved thermally, chemically, and biochemically.
+Another report indicates that conversion of biomass to biofuel can be achieved thermally, chemically, and biochemically.

 Different Types Of Biofuels, & Examples Of Biofuels